 If appropriate, the College will consult with the University to determine the best course of action for scaling back campus activity.
 Final decisions on shutting down part or all of the College will be made by the Chancellery/COO’s Office in consultation with local/State authorities.

 For additional details, see the York College Reopening Plan (Rev. September 2020), pp. 23-25.

 Communication with The College Community

-A copy of the York College Reopening Plan is currently posted conspicuously on the College’s web site, and a copy of this Fall 2021 will likewise be posted on that site.
+A copy of the York College Reopening Plan is currently posted conspicuously on the College’s web site, and a copy of this Spring 2022 will likewise be posted on that site.
 Copies of each will also be made available to students, faculty and staff at the College.